-To be a legal resident in France, you are obligated to have some sort of health cover.
+To be a legal resident in France, you must have some sort of health coverage.

 This guide will help you understand the following: